-SatLink 3 can be set up to send transmissions when it goes into alarm.
-Alternatively, SatLink 3 can be set up to make a transmission when it goes into alarm and to make another transmission when it goes out of alarm.
+The station can be set up to send transmissions when it goes into alarm.
+Alternatively, the station can be set up to make a transmission when it goes into alarm and to make another transmission when it goes out of alarm.

-All enabled transmissions that are of the Random and of the Alarm kind will trigger with alarms.
+All enabled transmissions of the Alarm kind will trigger with alarms.

-SatLink 3 can control its digital output based on alarm conditions.
-Please see DIGITAL OUTPUT.
+The system can control its digital output based on alarm conditions.
+See section 12.3 DIGITAL OUTPUT for details.